Letter Visibility & Readability Guide

 Do I always have to use the sizes in this chart?

-The same visibility principles apply, but digital signs introduce brightness, motion, and changing content.
-If you are planning a digital display, it is best to look at viewing distance, dwell time, and content length together.
+The same principles apply, but digital signs add brightness, motion, and changing content.
+Treat distance, dwell time, and message length as one system.

-Can you recommend letter sizes for a specific project?
+Can you recommend letter sizes for my project?

 Need Help Choosing Letter Sizes for a Project?

 Tell us where the sign will live, how far away viewers are, and how fast they are moving.
-We will recommend letter sizes and materials so the sign can actually be read in the field, not just on a screen.
+We will recommend letter sizes and materials so the sign can actually be read in the real world.